sjcjoosten/amperspiegel/README.md

 A state assigns a population to each variable.
 Initially, these are the assignments:

- - "parser" gets assigned a population describing the built-in parser
+ - "parser" gets assigned a population describing the built-in parser.
+It contains the relations "recogniser", "continuation", "choice" and "nonTerminal" to describe the parser, plus a set of rules that is applied after parsing, using "rule", "eFst", "eSnd", "pre", "post", and some other relations.
- - "asParser" gets assigned that for the built-in ruleList
+ - "asParser" gets assigned a set of rules to change a ampersand-style script that talks about "concepts", "declaration", "relation" etc into a parser.
+ - "switches" gets assigned the switches passed to amperspiegel.
  - possibly some others, use -list to see them

 All other variables get assigned the empty population by default, the following in particular:

-  - "rules", which stands for rules that can be applied to a population
   - "population", which stands for the population we're working on currently Consequently, most switches get "population" as default argument

-The switch -i uses "parser" as a parser to parse each of its arguments Next, the union over the resulting list of populations is taken To this population, "rules" is applied as a rule-set This result is put in "population" (Resulting in a state)
+The switch -i uses "parser" as a parser to parse each of its arguments Next, the union over the resulting list of populations is taken To this population, "parser" is then applied as a rule-set This result is put in "population" (Resulting in a state)

 The switch -asParser applies "asParser" on "population", then filters it.
 Consequently, "population" only contains stuff relevant for parser and rules.
-It then copies "population" to "parser" and "rules".
+It then copies "population" to "parser".

 Switches -count and -show displays stuff about a variable.